canonical/content-cache-backends-config-operator/docs/index.md

 # Content Cache Backends Config Operator

+NOTES: This charm works with the a WIP content-cache charm rewrite.
+This charm does not work with the current content-cache charm.

 <!-- A single sentence that says what the product is, succinctly and memorably.
 Add a 1-2 sentence description of what the charm software does. -->

 This charm is a subordinate charm to the Content Cache charm.
 This charm should be integrated with the Content Cache charm to inject the charm configuration of this charm.
 For more information see the [Content Cache charm](https://charmhub.io/content-cache).